Stephen Decatur: Second attack on Tripoli

 For the coming attack Preble borrowed six gunboats from King Ferdinand I of the Two Sicilies who was also at war with Tripoli.
 Light vessels with shallow drafts were needed to make their way about in the shallow and confined waters of Tripoli's harbor.
 Making their way into the west end of Tripoli harbor, they began bombarding Tripoli on August 3, 1804.

 Preble divided his gunboats into two divisions, putting Decatur in command of the second division.
 At 1:30 Preble raised his signal flag to begin the attack on Tripoli.
 It was elaborate and well planned with brigs, schooners and bomb ketches coming into the attack at various stages.
 The Tripolitan pasha, Murad Reis, was expecting the attack and had his own gunboats lined up and waiting at various locations within the harbor.

-Throughout the month of August 1804 Preble used these gunboats to launch a series of furious attacks on Tripoli, forcing the residents to flee into the country-side.
-During this time Decatur in command of the gunboats captured three Tripolitan gunboats and sank three others.
+Throughout the month of August 1804 Preble used these gunboats to launch a series of furious attacks on Tripoli, forcing the residents to flee into the countryside.
+During this time, Decatur in command of the gunboats captured three Tripolitan gunboats and sank three others.
 The Tripolitans also inflicted considerable damage on some of the attacking vessels; Decatur's ship was struck with a 24-pound shot through her hull above the waterline.
 Before the battle ended USS John Adams, commanded by Isaac Chauncey, arrived on the scene.
 On board the vessel were official documents promoting Decatur to the rank of captain.
 John Adams also brought news that, upon the loss of the frigate Philadelphia, the government was sending four additional frigates, President, Congress, Constellation and Essex, to Tripoli with enough force to convince the Pasha of Tripoli that peace was his only viable alternative.
-Because Preble's rank was not high enough for this command John Adams also brought the news that he would have to surrender command to Commodore Barron.
+Because Preble's rank was not high enough for this command John Adams also brought the news that he would have to surrender command to Barron.